Data protection in virtual server environments has improved significantly over the past few years. Virtual server...

 One of the key goals for any backup application is to facilitate the creation of an off-site copy of data.
 In legacy backup days, this was a matter of creating an extra copy to another set of tapes.
 Today, this often involves leveraging CBT to send changed blocks over a WAN connection for reassembly at a DR site.
 While many virtual server backup products have a replication module, it’s often a separate step in the backup process.
-Another option is to use a
+Another option is to use a disk backup appliance that provides replication as part of its feature set, keeping in mind the recover-in-place concerns mentioned above.

 Must have or nice to have?